Kotlin/KEEP/proposals/KEEP-0462-rich-errors.md

 }
 ```

-To prevent this case from happening, we prohibit merging of errors from different sources.
+To prevent this case from happening, we report merging of errors from different sources.
 In the previous example, `AccessDenied` might come from two different sources:
 through chain short-circuiting from `resolveUser` and as a result of `medicalRecord`.
-For this reason, this code is rejected as a compilation error.
+For this reason, a warning is reported for this call chain.
 To work around this properly, one must split this chain call into separate ones and handle the errors unambiguously:

 ```kotlin